Promoting Diversity and Inclusion

 Kyocera's Diversity and Inclusion Vision

-We aim to be a dynamic and attractive company that takes on new challenges and continues to grow, by creating a work environment for diverse human resources to work with satisfaction, respecting the individuality and values of each employee and promoting diversity and inclusion.
+Kyocera aims to be a dynamic and attractive company that takes on new challenges and continues to grow, by creating a work environment for diverse human resources to work with satisfaction, respecting the individuality and values of each employee, and promoting diversity and inclusion.

-Promoting diversity and inclusion is in line with Kyocera Corporation’s Management Rationale, namely “to provide opportunities for the material and intellectual growth of all our employees, and through our joint efforts, contribute to the advancement of society and humankind.”
+Promoting diversity and inclusion is in line with Kyocera Corporation's Management Rationale, namely "to provide opportunities for the material and intellectual growth of all our employees, and through our joint efforts, contribute to the advancement of society and humankind."
 We also recognize it to be an important management issue if Kyocera is to achieve future growth.
-Accordingly, we transmit this message from our top management and share it with all our employees via media such as our intranet website.
+Accordingly, we communicate this message from our top management and share it with all our employees via media such as our company website, in-house intranet, and company newsletter.

 Employees with diverse backgrounds, including foreign nationals, mid-career hires, employees with childcare or nursing care experience, employees with overseas work experience, and employees with disabilities, participate in discussions with top management on various issues under the theme of "Making Diversity a Strength of Kyocera.
 The content of their discussions are then shared in our company newsletter.